Biographie

 My inspirations

-The work I have been doing for the past few years is inspired by Africa in general and Ethiopia in particular.
-This work is comparable to a diary that one would keep to describe impressions, events.
+The work I have been doing for the past few years is inspired by Africa in general and some of its traditional cultures and Ethiopia in particular.
+My research is divided into two main parts.

 The first „classical“ part includes work on portraits in acrylic on canvas or paper (medium format) and on the drapes worn by the inhabitants of the highlands.
 The draperies have particularly attracted my attention because they are part of Ethiopia’s identity.
 Painting them is a way of rediscovering the beauty of this identity in the movement of light and shadow of the silhouettes.